The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Gradient flow calibrations at a triple junction

-The motivation for having \eqref{eq:auxHerringAngleConditionExtensions} comes from the observation that this condition will allow us to define vector fields $(\xi_1,\xi_2,\xi_3)$ such that $\sigma_{i,j}\xi_{i,j}=\xi_i-\xi_j$ holds true.
-The latter identity in turn is precisely what is needed to compute the time derivative of the relative entropy functional, see the proof of Proposition~\ref{PropositionRelativeEntropyInequality} in Section~\ref{SectionDerivationRelativeEntropyInequality}.
+This allows us to define vector fields $(\xi_1,\xi_2,\xi_3)$ such that $\sigma_{i,i+1}\xi_{i,i+1}=\xi_i-\xi_{i+1}$ holds true for all cyclical indices $i=1,2,3$.
+The latter identity in turn is precisely the property of gradient flow calibrations necessary to differentiate the relative entropy functional in time, see for example equation~\eqref{RelativeEntropyRewritten}.